 Statutes of the International Union against Sexually Transmitted Infections.

-Formally adopted at the World General Assembly of IUSTI held in Bangkok 2005:
+Revision of original 2005 statutes formally adopted at the World General Assembly of IUSTI held in Vancouver 2019

 - Article 1: General Provisions

 - Article 2: Objects

 - Article 4: Membership